jim3/Network-Packet-Analyzer/README.md

 ### Usage

-1. Capture some Wireshark packets, use a capture filter for better results (ex: `host <YourIP> and not broadcast and not multicast and ip`)
+Capture some Wireshark packets, use a capture filter for better results:

-2. Stop Wireshark capture then, `File > Export Packet Dissections > As JSON`
+- Wireshark `host <YourIP> and not broadcast and not multicast and ip` then `File > Export Packet Dissections > As JSON`

+- TShark: `./tshark -i <interface> -T json -c 100 > <path to json file>`

 Run the script